onna/kafkaesk/README.md

 # Extensions
 ## Logging
 This extension includes classes to extend python's logging framework to publish structured log messages to a kafka topic.
-This extension is made up of three main components: an extended `logging.LogRecord` and a some custom `logging.Handler`s.
+This extension is made up of three main components: an extended `logging.LogRecord` and some custom `logging.Handler`s.

 See `logger.py` in examples directory.